da Cruz Guitars

 Routing a channel for the truss rod, and test fitt Routing a channel for the truss rod, and test fitting it.

 Laminating a maple veneer to the neck blank.
-I’d Laminating a maple veneer to the neck blank.
+I’d l Laminating a maple veneer to the neck blank.
 I’d like to say this is a design choice but I’m in fact adding 0.55 mm thickness to a neck blank I made a hair too thin.
 A bit of an experiment but if it works it will end up adding a nice feature to the neck.

 Instagram post 17903103648017522 Instagram post 17903103648017522